Akilan19/Kite_Assignment/README.md

 ANIME_KITE_PROJECT

+To view the Demo of the Website : https://leafy-cascaron-1e44a3.netlify.app/

 The start page looks like the below attached image Upon clicking the button(show me more), you will be re-directed to a new page.